Game Development

 Students will choose a group project (min 1, max 5 persons) and will present their results.
 If you need a suggestions, there will be specific lessons where we will discuss projects and ask for comments and help.
 Do not hesitate to contact me for any doubt.
 Record a live screencast making visible the game engine used for the project, and provide the URL of your git repository.

 Note for Mobile Computing students.
-You will develop an app or game, and record a live screencast on a real device, a smartphone or tablet, but no simulators are allowed.
+You will develop a multiplatform app or game (no iOS-only or Android-only), and record a live screencast on a real device, a smartphone or tablet, but no simulators are allowed.

 Deadlines